jankner/meta-report/report.md

 and the overhead associated with this can be disastrous for performance in many cases.
-The programmer has to take steps to avoid laziness and to make sure that inlining of certain functions is performed in order to triggering certain optimization in GHC.
+The programmer has to take steps to avoid laziness and to make sure that inlining of certain functions is performed in order to trigger certain optimization in GHC.
 This can be easy to get wrong, and can give rise to performance bugs that are hard to find and fix.